LucianoCirino/efficiency-nodes-comfyui/README.md

 - Modded KSamplers with the ability to live preview generations and/or vae decode images.
 - Feature a special seed box that allows for a clearer management of seeds. <i>(-1 seed to apply the selected seed behavior)</i>
-- Can execute a variety of scripts, such as the XY Plot script.
-To activate the script, simply connect the input connection.
+- Can execute a variety of scripts, such as the <b>XY Plot</b> script.
+To activate the <code>script</code>, simply connect the input connection.

 <p align="center">
   <img src="https://github.com/LucianoCirino/efficiency-nodes-media/blob/main/images/nodes/NODE%20-%20KSampler%20(Efficient).png" width="240">